 The attached spring cleaning checklist is easy to access and use.
 All you have to do is click on the image below to download the PDF of the checklist.
 Print it out and get started.
 If you need help downloading the document, check out these helpful tips.

 Spring cleaning can be more overwhelming if you start with a messy house.
 Be sure to take care of basic house cleaning tasks first.
-Print out a checklist of the basic tasks and tackle those the day before you begin the major cleaning.
+Print out a checklist of the daily and weekly cleaning tasks and tackle those the day before you begin the major cleaning.

 Clear Out the Clutter